Trigun: Badlands Rumble: Plot

 Gasback easily fights his way to Cain's mansion, and Wolfwood distracts Vash long enough for him to enter.
 Declaring his contract with Gasback fulfilled, Wolfwood then allows Vash to pursue the robber into the mansion.
-A standoff ensues, during which Cain shoots Dorino and Mechio and Amelia learns of Vash's involvment in Gasback's escape 20 years earlier.
+A standoff ensues, during which Cain shoots Dorino and Mechio and Amelia learns of Vash's involvement in Gasback's escape 20 years earlier.
 Despite Amelia's protest that his actions led to widespread suffering for others, including herself and her mother, Vash allows Gasback to escape again.

 Gasback sets off explosives to separate the city's plant from its cradle and lets it roll away, smashing Cain's statue, until his gang can secure it to a getaway vehicle and flee.
 Amelia gives chase, intending to kill Gasback; Vash and Wolfwood hurry to stop her, but Vash is shot and falls into quicksand, where he sinks from sight.
 Meryl and Milly are stunned by the news, and Amelia begins to think she is no better than Gasback.

 The next day, Amelia and Wolfwood set out to stop Gasback and recover the plant, but are surprised by the reappearance of Vash.
 He had survived because the bullet hit a piece of tough smoked meat in his coat pocket, and Meryl and Milly rescued him.
 Vash duels Gasback and wounds him, but Gasback activates an electrical weapon intended to kill Vash.
 Amelia counters it with a hidden glove, which he recognizes as something he made for his wife, Amelia's mother.
 Amelia had been born shortly after Gasback left his wife to commit more robberies, but other thieves stole all the money he had left her; when she fell ill, no one would help her due to the stigma of being associated with Gasback.
 Before dying, Amelia's mother passed the glove on to her.

 Having adopted Vash's outlook on life, Amelia allows Gasback to live.
 Cain then tries to kill him with a missile, but Wolfwood destroys it.
 Gasback and all of his current and past henchmen are arrested, and the plant is reinstalled in Macca City.
 Meryl and Milly return to Bernardelli headquarters, and Vash and Wolfwood set off across the desert.
 Vash changes direction after reading a newspaper article that describes a prison escape by a different group of outlaws, leading Wolfwood to suspect that he has some past connection with them as well.